-FIGURE 3.20Schematic of an enumerator
+FIGURE 3.20 Schematic of an enumerator

-An enumerator E starts with a blank input tape.
+An enumerator E starts with a blank input on its work tape.
 If the enumerator doesn't halt, it may print an infinite list of strings.
 The language enumerated by E is the collection of all the strings that it eventually prints out.
 Moreover, E may generate the strings of the language in any order, possibly with repetitions.
 Now we are ready to develop the connection between enumerators and Turing-recognizable languages.